 How is a BLS Recertification Different from a BLS Certification?

 As you’d probably guess, both BLS certification and BLS recertification courses will cover essentially the same material.
-However, there are quite a few reasons why a recertification is usually considered easier than your initial certification.
+However, there are quite a few reasons why recertification is usually considered easier than your initial certification.
 When directly compared, recertification courses require less time, are less expensive, and also offer fewer continuing education credits.
 While completing a BLS certification course from scratch will usually take about 3-4 hours, recertification can typically be completed in 1-2 hours, depending on your pace.

 Do Most Hospitals Accept Online BLS Certifications?